nus-cs2113-AY2223S2/ip/docs/README.md

 ## Description
 Duke is a command line chatbot which keeps track of your todos, events, and deadlines

+## Date Format
+Dates are only accepted in the yyyy-mm-dd format (ex: 2019-10-15 = October 15th 2019)

 ## Accepted commands
 ### `list`
 Lists current tasks